 With the pandemic still in full swing, millennials and younger are starting to reconsider their need for life insurance.
 According to the Life Insurance Marketing Research Association (LIMRA), nearly 30% of adults are more likely to purchase life insurance in comparison to the percentage before the pandemic.

-There are a few things you need to consider when thinking about purchasing a life insurance policy.
+There are a few things you need to consider when thinking about purchasing a policy.
 One of these things is how much life insurance exactly do you need?

 Life insurance should be considered in the context of a larger financial plan.
-Many millennials first approach life insurance as a financial product when speaking with a financial advisor.
-These professionals partner with insurance advisors and insurance provider to help individuals see strengths and weaknesses in your current financial situation.
+Many millennials first approach insurance as a financial product when speaking with a financial advisor.
+These professionals partner with insurance advisors and insurance providers to help individuals see strengths and weaknesses in their current financial situation.

 A private life insurance policy is always individual, so what is considered the best amount will depend on the type of policy, you decide to acquire.
 This will come down to how you see life insurance fitting into your overall financial plan and the financial future of your family.

 Start With Why

 Not just a quote from a famous book by Simon Sinek, the decision to buy insurance comes down to why you want the policy in the first place?
 Most people choose to purchase a policy to cover funerals and other expenses, like a mortgage, in order to avoid putting the financial burden on their families.
 Industry data back this up; According to a 2020 study conducted by LIMRA and Life Happens, Funeral and End of Life expenses were listed as the number one reason for purchase.

 Familial financial security has been on the minds of many millennials since the start of the pandemic.
 Another study by LIMRA found that 44% of those surveyed stated they might face financial hardship should their spouse die prematurely.
 28% of participants stated this financial hardship would begin within a month of losing their loved one.

 Don’t get too scared; the math isn’t that complicated.
 It just requires some simple addition and subtractions.